 So I had to turn around and break one jar open to try a few on a tomato sandwich.
 They are mighty fine and will only be better by the time Autumn rolls around!

 UPDATE 9/15/2017 – someone on the interwebs just turned me onto this variation of Cowboy Candy with pineapple.
 Sounds yummy!
 Might be worth a try!

 Photos by Elise D. Parker

 There’s hot sauce and then there is sriracha! – the amazing delicious Thai hot sauce that hails from the town of Sri Racha.
 Sriracha hot sauce pairs perfectly with seafood and eggs, but it is also great on meats, in stews, and with pretty much everything else!
-Heck, I’ve even heard that Sriracha ice cream is fantastic!
-Sriracha is usually […]
+Heck, I’ve even heard that Sriracha ice cream […]

 The teaser on our Facebook group yesterday was, “What do peanut butter, jalapenos, and barbecue sauce have in common?”
 Some people hypothesized heartburn or Pepsid, and that might be totally correct, but that’s not what we were thinking about.
-But before we get to the heart of this teaser question, it reminds me of a story!
-This one time, in […]
+But before we get to the heart of this teaser question, it reminds me of a […]

 Food has powerful connotations.
 People associate foods very strongly with good times or with bad times.
 I bet a lot of Americans, just reading the words, “pumpkin pie” would think of Thanksgiving.
 Or smelling the combination of oranges and clove, they would think of Christmas.